Behind the portfolio

 How I became a professional box drawer, button mover, and digital problem solver

 Back in 2012, when I first started university, I had no idea UX design even existed.
-If someone had told me I'd end up here, I wouldn't have believed it.
+If someone had told me I'd end up drawing boxes for a living, I wouldn't have believed it.

-After graduation, still unsure of my path, I took an apprenticeship with a fire protection company.
-Working in the trades taught me a lot, but fitting sprinkler pipes wasn't for me.
-I soon found myself in an office job, but again, something was missing I wanted work that felt meaningful and fulfilling.
+After graduation I took an apprenticeship with a fire protection company.
+Working in construction taught me a lot, but fitting sprinkler pipes wasn't for me.
+Something felt off.
+I knew I wanted work that was creatively fulfilling.

 Jacob graduating from university